 Lifesongs works with elders to honor and give dignity to a life lived “through deep relationship-building, storytelling, music, and performance.”

-Our research initiative will also include understanding other models sisters have already created for transitioning missions and institutions of theirs to new leadership, including ways of caring for the spiritual foundation and integrity of these institutions as they are passed on.
+Our ongoing research will also include understanding other models sisters have already created for transitioning missions and institutions to new leadership, including ways of caring for the spiritual foundation and integrity of these institutions as they are passed on.

-We would like to learn as much as we can from these transition processes as we explore the next chapter of community created in sister spaces.
-We would also like to dream beyond what’s come before, listening for other new, soulful, and artistic ways to honor, preserve, embody, and pass on the stories of sisters.
+How might we learn from these transition processes as we explore new forms of intergenerational community?
+Together, what might we dream up—beyond what’s come before—as we listen for other ways to honor, preserve, embody, and pass on the stories of sisters.